devantler/star-wars-site/README.md

 - .NET with HotReload. (ain't nobody got time for that)
 - Docker.
 - My High-Availability HomeLab (three RaspberryPis 4B with custom-built Raspbian distros) running HashiCorp Nomad, and HashiCorp Consul with integration to CloudFlare for Authentication purposes and DNS.

+## Requirements

+- .NET-6.0
+- Volume if running the local version.
+The site has some epic sounds! 🤩